vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 Let's say we want to do some data aggregation on our PBHO list: we want to get the minimum, maximum, and average temperature recorded by the air conditioner.
 And we want to calculate this for all the data in the PBHO list, not just the last 10 rows.
 How can we do this?

 One way is to remove the row limit we had in `AirConditionerLogs`.
 That way, the entire data set would be downloaded.
-We could then create a script that aggregates the data.
+We could then create a dataflow to aggregate the data.

 But that requires downloading the entire PBHO list, which can be quite large.
 It also requires the Peakboard Box to do the calculation on that large data set.
 Neither of these things are too desirable.

+**Maybe mention non-aggregation use cases

 ### The Solution